Blowing Rock Town Council discusses drainage project, approves Art in the Park application through 2025

 No action was required for the contract to go into effect, Sellers said, and discussions about Art in the Park, its town permits and location will continue.

-The council then moved on to discuss the topic of the current plan of Watauga County Public School System in regard to the beginning of the school year.
+The council then discussed the topic of the current Watauga County Public Schools plan for the beginning of the school year.

-The school system’s initial decision was to utilize a plan that allowed students and their parents to decide whether or not they would return to school in-person or online as outlined by the state’s Plan B. The plan required school districts to provide a remote learning option for any child who chooses it.
+The school system’s initial decision was to utilize a plan that allowed students and their parents to decide whether or not they would return to school in-person or online as outlined by the state’s Plan B. The plan required school districts to provide a remote learning option for its students.

-During the discussion, Fox reminded the council that some students may not have adequate internet service due to Blowing Rock’s geographics, and the town held a ribbon cutting for the installation of fiber Internet from SkyLine/SkyBest on Friday, Aug.
+During the discussion, Fox reminded the council that some students may not have adequate internet service due to Blowing Rock’s geography, and the town held a ribbon cutting for the installation of fiber internet from SkyLine/SkyBest on Friday, Aug.
 7.

-Council member Virginia Powell asked Blowing Rock Parks and Recreation Director Jennifer Brown if her staff would be willing to open the town recreation center for students to utilize its wireless Internet.
+Powell asked Blowing Rock Parks and Recreation Director Jennifer Brown if her staff would be willing to open the town recreation center for students to utilize its wireless internet.

-Fox then presented the council with updates from its list of top 13 priorities for the year that were set during the January 2020 Retreat.
+Fox then presented the council with updates from its list of top 13 priorities for the year that were set during the January 2020 retreat.
+He said that he wanted to make sure these were discussed as often as possible for the projects to be consistently progressing.

 One project has been completed, two are in progress or under contract, five have been paused due to the COVID-19 pandemic and five are in various planning stages.